5 Essential Literacies for Students: Part 2 Content Area Literacy

 line of books laying down - indicates end of blog article

-Join my mailing list to get a brief email about new posts on library lessons & management .
-You'll also gain access to my exclusive e-List Library of FREE resources!
+Updated 2025.Join my mailing list to get a brief email about new posts on library lessons & management.
+You'll also gain access to my exclusive e-Group Library of FREE downloadable resources!

 Helping School Librarians Understand Dewey 590 Animals

-DEWEY SUPPORTS THE “DISCIPLINE”
+DEWEY SUPPORTS THE “DISCIPLINE” OF SCIENCE

-The DDC classifies books according to discipline, that is, the field of study, so animals, being part of a science discipline, are assigned to the DDC Class of 500 Science, and as living things are assigned to the DDC Divisions of Life Sciences, biology numbers 570-590.
-The discipline of biology has a special system for organizing living things called taxonomic classification and the scientific nomenclature of biology, from broadest to most specific, is:
+The Dewey Decimal Classification System organizes topics according to discipline, that is, the field of study.
+Animals are thus assigned to the DDC Class of 500 Science, and as living things are assigned to the DDC Divisions of Life Sciences, numbers 570-590.

-• 592-595 Phyla Invertebrata – animals that don’t have a backbone.
+• 592-595 Phyla Invertebrata – for animals that don’t have a backbone.

-• 597-599 Phyla Vertebrata – animals that do have a backbone.
+• 597-599 Phyla Vertebrata – for animals that do have a backbone.

 The DDC section numbers (the ones-place) are equivalent to a biology Class (not to be confused with Dewey Classes) according to the increasing complexity of the organism: